damask-multiphysics/DAMASK/paper.md

 # Summary

 DAMASK, the Düsseldorf Advanced Material Simulation Kit, is a modular multi-physics crystal plasticity simulation package distributed as free and open-source software under the GNU Affero General Public License (AGPL) [@roters2019damask].
-To facilitate easy pre- and post- processing of DAMASK simulations and simplify the creation of custom workflows for Integrated Computational Materials Engineering (ICME), an accompanying Python library has been developed.
+To facilitate easy pre- and post-processing of DAMASK simulations and simplify the creation of custom workflows for Integrated Computational Materials Engineering (ICME), an accompanying Python library has been developed.
 This library, which is also AGPL-licensed, is introduced here.

 # Statement of need